 - A single video of your run for each challenge must be submitted as evidence.
 Details of what video needs to be submitted for each challenge can be found in the challenge rules.
 This can be done either as a link to an (unlisted) YouTube video or emailed as an MP4 to the competition organisers.
 For each challenge, you must submit a separate video.

-- Videos must be submitted no later than 12 noon on Friday, 5th March (UK time).
-This is to enable us to edit them together for the live stream dates – 20th and 21st March.
+- Videos must be submitted no later than 12 noon on Thursday, 24th June (UK time).
+This is to enable us to edit them together for the live stream dates.